Golden geometric logo with the letter 'W' in the center, accompanied by the text 'AWARDS 2026' below.

 She is also the founder of BeOnBoard, supporting more diverse boards and leadership teams, and currently serves as High Sheriff of Bristol.

-This is building to be the premier inclusion awards night in Bristol – the perfect setting to connect, celebrate, and inspire.
+The event was the premier inclusion awards night in Bristol – the perfect setting to connect, celebrate, and inspire.